rclune/playbooks-website/content/project/project_management.md

 ## Evaluation and metrics

 Simply put, metrics are measurable changes over time.
 More often than not, these are quantitative measurements that represent the state of a project.
 Metrics are almost never useful as individual points - they require a baseline and some time to determine health.
 Measuring Open Source Software is a hard problem, and OMSF projects have not settled on any specific set of metrics to track.
 We have considered
-* *Github statistics:* These primarily reflect the actions of the developer team, except in very widely used, mature projects.
+* *GitHub statistics:* These primarily reflect the actions of the developer team, except in very widely used, mature projects.
 * *Package downloads:* Difficult to distinguish users from automated downloads in Continuous Integration pipelines.
 * *Citations:* Nonexistent for young projects.
 Difficult to normalize for mature projects, as software tools may be described in a number of publications, making it unclear which papers' citations should be included.